Maczilla/Maczilla.github.io/README.md

 # Repo: https://maczilla.github.io
 Install Kodi builds by repo, zip or apk 32/64bit.

-Download & install Kodi from official website & Repo install the kodi build.
+Download & install Kodi from official website & use Repo install.

 For Android & Firesticks use APK Install.